dotnet/EntityFramework.Docs/entity-framework/core/get-started/full-dotnet/new-db.md

 * Run `Install-Package Microsoft.EntityFrameworkCore.SqlServer`

-Later in this walkthrough we will also be using some Entity Framework commands to maintain the database.
-So we will install the commands package as well.
+Later in this walkthrough we will also be using some Entity Framework Tools to maintain the database.
+So we will install the tools package as well.

-* Run `Install-Package Microsoft.EntityFrameworkCore.Tools –Pre`
+* Run `Install-Package Microsoft.EntityFrameworkCore.Tools`

 ## Create your model